pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/d9a978ac-ee8c-4487-84a9-301fa097bcd1.47)

 Now let's add the controller logic to combine the UberRUSH delivery with the Stripe charge.
-The logic is as follows
+The logic is as follows:

 1. Stripe will create a customer and validate the card, if that fails the page will refresh.
-2. An UberRUSH delivery is created with the store pickup, the user dropoff and the item information.
-Only 1 item in the array for now.
+2. An UberRUSH delivery is created with the store pickup, the user inputted dropoff location and the shoe information.
+Our call will work for 1 item at a time.
-3. Total is calculated using the price of the object plus the fee from the UberRUSH delivery response object.
+3. The total is calculated using the price of the object plus the fee from the UberRUSH delivery response object.
 4. Stripe will charge the customer and redirect them to the order confirmation page.